 American Epilepsy Society, Child Neurology Society, American Academy of Neurology, Society for Neuroscience

-Dr. Laux is an Attending Physician in the Neurology and Epilepsy Center of Children’s Memorial Hospital, as well as an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
+Dr. Laux is an Attending Physician in the Neurology and Epilepsy Center of the Ann & Robert H. Lurie Children’s Hospital, as well as an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
 Her special interests include pediatric epilepsy and Dravet syndrome.

 2001: Fellowship in pediatric epilepsy, Children’s Memorial Hospital

 1994-97: Fellowship in neurology/child neurology, Barrow’s Neurologic Institute/St. Joseph’s Hospital, Phoenix, AZ,

 1990-93: Residency in pediatrics, University of Arizona Health Science Center

 Board certified in Neurology with special qualifications in Child Neurology